 One way to go is to serve Imperia caviar Russian style.
 Russia and Europe have a long history of enjoying caviar.
 The traditional Russian way to serve caviar is by putting it on blini, a tasty thin pancake made of buckwheat.
 Another way to serve caviar Russian style is to pair it with vodka or in a Russian Pancake.
 We will revisit pairing caviar with alcohol in a moment.

 HOW TO SERVE CAVIAR AT A PARTY?

 For events, before you consider serving style, it's important to make sure you have enough caviar for your guests.
 You should also know how much caviar to serve per person.
 The correct serving size is between half to one ounce per guest.
 Because of the number of people present at your party, you will likely serve caviar as an appetizer.
 Make certain you have an assortment of suitable spoons for consumption.
-It is usually frowned upon to eat caviar in large amounts.
+If you're wondering how to eat caviar, you should know that it is usually frowned upon to eat caviar in large amounts.
 Small bites ensure more explosive flavors.
 Providing the appropriate service will encourage portion control.

 WHAT ARE THE BEST DRINKS TO PAIR WITH CAVIAR?

 Caviar is synonymous with celebration.
 The best way to serve caviar at a party is to pair it with alcohol.
 Two beverages in particular are timeless pairings - Champagne and vodka.

 Vodka with caviar is a Russian tradition.
 In the food world this pairing is considered standard.
 A high quality vodka served straight and chilled is perfect.
 Citrus also compliments the saltiness of caviar, so you may consider adding a lemon wedge to the drink.